suffolklibraries/sljekyll/elibrary/borrowbox/index.md

 ### On a tablet or smartphone

-1. Open the App or Play store
-2. Search for ‘BorrowBox’ and click the ‘BorrowBox Library’ app
-3. Download and install the app
+1. Download and install the BorrowBox app from the [App Store](https://itunes.apple.com/gb/app/borrowbox-library/id562843562?mt=8) or [Google Play](https://play.google.com/store/apps/details?id=com.bolindadigital.BorrowBoxLibrary&hl=en_GB)
-4. When the download is complete, click ‘Open’
+2. When the download is complete, click ‘Open’
-5. When the BorrowBoxapp opens, type ‘Suffolk’ in the search bar and select ‘Suffolk Libraries’
+3. When the BorrowBoxapp opens, type ‘Suffolk’ in the search bar and select ‘Suffolk Libraries’
-6. Enter your library card number and PIN number
+4. Enter your library card number and PIN number
-7. Register an account with an email address and display name
+5. Register an account with an email address and display name
-8. Agree to the terms and conditions
+6. Agree to the terms and conditions
-9. Suffolk Libraries BorrowBox service will now be available to use
+7. Suffolk Libraries BorrowBox service will now be available to use

 #### Amazon Kindle Fire